Researchers Call Lorcaserin The ‘Holy Grail’ Of Weight-Loss Drugs, Could Cure Obesity Epidemic

-Lorcaserin is no fad weight-loss drug, researchers say.
+Lorcaserin is a no fad weight-loss drug, researchers say.

-A new study found that the drug which has been dubbed the “holy grail” of weight loss was three times more effective than diet alone, the Daily Mail reported.
-The trial tested the drug with 12,000 overweight adults in the United States, finding that people on the drug lost an average of 9 pounds 3 ounces in their first year, and that they kept the weight off for at least three years.
+A new study found that the drug, which has been dubbed the “holy grail” of weight loss, was three times more effective than diet alone, the Daily Mail reported.
+The trial tested the drug with 12,000 overweight adults in the United States, finding that people on the drug lost an average of nine pounds, three ounces in their first year, and that they kept the weight off for at least three years.

-Doctors believe the drug is the perfect fit for overweight adults who have difficult losing weight with traditional diet and exercise but are not obese enough to consider weight-loss surgery.
+Doctors believe the drug is the perfect fit for overweight adults who have difficult losing weight with traditional diet and exercise, but are not obese enough to consider weight-loss surgery.

 “We have a massive gap between lifestyle modification and surgery,” Jason Halford, an obesity expert at the University of Liverpool, told the Daily Mail.
 “There is nothing in between.”